sagemath/trac_to_gh/Issue 8294.md

 # Issue 8294: Copy is broken on 2x2 integer matrix (mutability is not set)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8294

 Original creator: hivert